 The United Nations has a key role in working for women's rights on a global level.
 However, until now the UN bodies dealing with gender equality have been under-resourced and fragmented.

-In 2011 UN Women was established with Michelle Bachelet, noted for her work on gender equality while President of Chile, appointed as its head.
+was established, with Michelle Bachelet, noted for her work on gender equality while President of Chile, appointed as its head.
 ACTSA continues to call for UN Women to be properly funded for it's work.